List of automobiles notable for negative reception: Reliant Robin/Rialto (1973–2002)

 The Reliant Robin is a three-wheeled small car.
-It is the perhaps best-known and most infamous product of the British three-wheeled car industry that was very successful from the 1950s until the 1980s; mainly due to British tax loopholes that allowed three-wheeled cars to be taxed as motorcycles and be driven with a motorcycle license.
+It is perhaps the best-known and most infamous product of the British three-wheeled car industry that was very successful from the 1950s until the 1980s; mainly due to British tax loopholes that allowed three-wheeled cars to be taxed as motorcycles and be driven with a motorcycle license.
 The Robin enjoyed sales success throughout its lifetime and has a special place in British culture.
 Its name was so popular that its 1982 successor, the Reliant Rialto, was renamed Robin again in 1989, thus making the Robin name live on for another thirteen years and even making it see the new millennium until production finally came to a halt in 2002.
 But despite its success, it has also become the butt of many jokes due to its three-wheeled nature, fiberglass bodyshell, and primitive, old-fashioned technique and is often cited among the worst cars ever made.
 It is sometimes affectionately nicknamed the "Plastic Pig" because of its distinctive shape and fiberglass body shell.
 It was also part of a famous episode of Top Gear (series 15, episode 1), in which Jeremy Clarkson drives a Reliant Robin and makes it roll over multiple times.
 He described driving it as dangerous as "inviting your mum 'round for an evening on Chatroulette", and that the Robin "wasn't funny, it was a complete menace."
 The following two episodes featured racing driver The Stig and Ken Block on their test track in Robins, and neither of them could finish a clean lap in the specially doctored Robin.
 Later on, Clarkson admitted that the Robin used in the show had the differential modified to allow it to roll over easily.
 He also admitted that he "actually likes" the Robin.

 The Robin was featured in the books The Worst Cars Ever Sold by Giles Chapman and Crap Cars by Richard Porter.
 It was voted the 8th worst car ever in an Auto Express poll, with the article saying "The butt of countless jokes, the Reliant Robin was missing more than a wheel and will be remember [sic] as one of the worst cars ever".
 In a 2013 poll, it was voted the worst British car of all time.
 Edmunds.com ranked it the 13th worst car of all time, stating "Ludicrously unstable three-wheeler that turns turtle on its plastic body at the slightest provocation.
 Fortunately, with a 750cc engine, it was underpowered, too."
 CarThrottle ranked it number two on its list of "10 Of The Worst Cars Ever Made In The UK".